krishnadampur/Market_prediction/README.md

 # Market_prediction
-attempting to predict market using time series forecasting
+Attempting to predict market using time series forecasting.
+The model will then be used to predict future stock of companies to tell the appropriate buying and selling period.